BBC Indian Sportswoman of the Year

-The BBC (British Broadcasting Corporation) Indian Sportswoman of the Year Award (abbreviated as BBC ISWOTY) is an initiative first announced in December 2019 by BBC Hindi to celebrate and honour sportswomen from India who have excelled in their chosen field of competition.
+The BBC Indian Sportswoman of the Year Award (abbreviated as BBC ISWOTY) is an initiative first announced in December 2019 by BBC Hindi to celebrate and honour sportswomen from India who have excelled in their chosen field of competition.
 The first edition of the awards took place in March 2020 where badminton star P. V. Sindhu was presented with the inaugural honour.
 The latest edition of the awards took place in March 2023 with Mirabai Chanu awarded the accolade for the second year in a row.

 Nomination and selection procedure

 A jury of sports journalists, experts and BBC editors vote on a long-list of fifty Indian sportswomen nominated on the basis of their performance in a 12 month period preceding the year of the award.
 The five Indian sportswomen who receive the most votes proceed to a public vote.
 The public can cast their votes via various BBC Indian language websites on which the award is promoted and the BBC Sport website.
 The shortlisted nominee with the highest number of public votes is declared winner and awarded the title of "BBC Indian Sportswoman of the Year".
 Only the headline award is selected on the basis of a public vote, with the other three awards being decided by the jury alone.